Council and Committee Guidelines, Charges and Descriptions

 Charge: The Committee shall provide comprehensive and timely analysis of health policy issues for patients and physicians that affect hip and knee surgery.
 It will also:

-• Develop and maintain effective advocacy programs that will serve to insure the highest quality of care for surgery of the hip and knee.
+• Develop and maintain effective advocacy programs that will serve to ensure the highest quality of care for surgery of the hip and knee

-• Evaluate consulting relationships and work with the AAOS Washington Office and AAHKS Consultants to develop and maintain an effective advocacy program for hip and knee surgery.
+• Evaluate consulting relationships and work with the AAOS Office of Government Relations and AAHKS consultants to develop and maintain an effective advocacy program for hip and knee surgery

 Evidence Based Medicine Committee

-Charge: The Evidence Based Medicine Committee is charged with responding to health policy issues with evidence-based position papers on behalf of AAHKS.
-Committee members serve as liaisons to the AAOS Evidence Based Medicine Committee to evaluate and implement outcomes assessment tools, clinical practice guidelines, and research.
+Charge: The Evidence-Based Medicine Committee is charged with responding to health policy issues with evidence-based position papers on behalf of AAHKS.
+Committee members evaluate and implement outcomes assessment tools, clinical practice guidelines and research.

 Patient and Public Relations Committee